boonebgorges/bp-groupblog/readme.txt

 == Changelog ==

+= 1.9.3 =
+* When a user leaves the group, remove them altogether from the group blog.

 = 1.9.2 =
 * Use group avatar on Site Directory for groupblogs, rather than creator user avatar.
 * Allow query args for page butons on blog tab to be filtered.